 Holley Canal Falls

-If you are looking for a destination for some gorgeous winter hiking or snowshoeing this is a great choice.
-The waterfall and pond are frozen and beautiful to see while the hiking trails are covered with snow, making this the perfect destination to enjoy an afternoon on a mild winter day.
+This is a great choice if you are looking for a destination for some gorgeous winter hiking or snowshoeing.
+The waterfall and pond are frozen and beautiful to see, while the hiking trails are covered with snow, making this the perfect destination to enjoy an afternoon on a mild winter day.

 Delphi Falls